 -Provide outdoor play experiences.
 Consider that approximately 1500 children are killed and 200,000 injured annually in vehicle accidents, 300 children under the age of 5 years drown annually—most while being supervised by their parents at the time, 1.25 million children under the age of six are unintentionally poisoned in their own home each year.
 The CDC reports that approximately 500 children die each year due to accidental gun shootings.
-American Lung Association reports that 430 children succomb to SIDS yearly as a result of second-hand smoke.
+American Lung Association reports that 430 children succumb to SIDS yearly as a result of second-hand smoke.
 And only 50 children, nationally, are lost to kidnappings.
 So, A CHILD IS TEN TIMES MORE LIKELY TO DIE FROM A GUNSHOT FROM A GUN PURCHASED TO PROTECT THE FAMILY THAN FROM BEING KIDNAPPED WHILE PLAYING OUTSIDE.
 We act on perceived threats, not real ones.
 We receive a more-than-realistic dose of violence through screen media.
 No one has been killed by an American Black Bear in California—ever!
-(And it’s the only bear left in our State.
+(And it’s the only wild bear left in our State.
 We killed off all the Grizzlies.)
 Only 3 people have been killed by cougars in California in approximately 50 years.
 While a kidnapping or murder is a tragedy and can be frightening to children and adults alike, the media’s relentless display of the same event morning, noon, and night for days on end can make us feel like the event has happened again and again.
 Screen media tends to frighten us more even when our neighborhoods might be very safe indeed.
 We need to move past the notion that danger lurks around every corner.

 -The City of Sacramento recorded a drop in crime of 14 percent in 2013.
 That followed a 10 percent drop the previous year.
 29 murders in 2013 were the lowest since 1973.
 CALIFORNIANS TODAY ENJOY A 50-YEAR LOW IN VIOLENT CRIME AND MURDER, SAFER THAN ANY TIME SINCE 1962!
 There were fewer rapes, robberies, burglaries, vehicle thefts, and homicides.